special ed... writing... mail... more...

 What are the problems and responsibilities of writing about real people ?

-There are both ethical and legal reasons to be considered when you write about real people.
+There are both moral and legal issues to be considered when you choose to write about real people.

-The ethical side of things is very important.
-There is a fine line between sharing a worthwhile story and exploiting the people involved.
-In this day and age of reality television and celebrity gossip, this line is often blurred.
-However, I don’t believe it is right to use people’s personal suffering for entertainment.
-As a consequence, there are some aspects of the lives of the people I’ve written about that I will not share.
+The moral issue is very important.
+There is a fine line between sharing a story which ought to be shared and exploiting people.
+In this day and age, this line is increasingly blurred.
+However, I do not believe people's private lives should be used for entertainment.
+As a consequence, there are some aspects of the lives of the people I've written about which I will not share.

 Has any of the characters ever objected to what you've written?

 Has anyone tried to sue you over your portrayal of them?

 No, not with any of my nonfiction books.
 Perversely, the only problem I ever had was with a woman who thought I had based my novel, THE SUNFLOWER FOREST on her life.
 This was not true and fortunately, I had dated correspondence with my agent to substantiate the source of my ideas for the novel, so the case was dropped.

 What about censors?